 EMBL: Predoc, Stelzer group, Cell Biology and Biophysics, 2005-2010.

-2017: Group Leader, Howard Hughes Medical Institute, USA.
+2017: Group Leader, Janelia Research Campus of the Howard Hughes Medical Institute, Ashburn, Virginia, USA.

 "I am very grateful to receive the John Kendrew award from the institute I owe so much to.
 The entire EMBL framework, from its exceptional graduate program and collaborative scientific environment to the outstanding researchers I worked with, was instrumental in my training as a scientist and preparing me to be an independent investigator.
 I am thus happy to see that EMBL has served as an inspiration for other research institutes, including my current home, the Janelia Research Campus."

 Former EMBL Cell Biology and Biophysics PhD student, Philipp Keller (2005-2010), has been selected as this year’s John Kendrew Young Scientist Award winner for ground-breaking work on light-sheet microscopy and computational technologies that allow whole-animal imaging.
 Much of the image analysis software and microscope blueprints developed by Philipp and his team are now in the public domain, and the work has granted him an outstanding record of publications in high ranking journals (40 in the last seven years).
 Philipp, now Group Leader at the Janelia Research Campus of the Howard Hughes Medical Institute, studies early brain development and function.
 He has co-organized several conference series that have strengthened bonds between EMBL and Janelia Research Campus, and participates in philanthropic activities for children’s science education.

 2017: Director, Department of Proteomics and Signal Transduction, Max Planck Institute for Biochemistry, Martinsried, Germany; and Programme Director, Novo Nordisk Foundation Center for Protein Research, University of Copenhagen, Denmark